 ■ Promote systemic change to Canadian public policies impacting on youth homelessness

-The program has two main components: Local Community Engagement and Systemic Public Policy Change.
+The program has two main components: Building Local Capacity and Systemic Public Policy Change.

-This component of the five-year program is focused on a project to build the capacity of two communities per year to effectively respond to youth homelessness.
-Beginning with Kamloops and Kingston in 2013, the program will help communities assess local needs and identify the resources they need to prevent, reduce and end youth homelessness.
-The program will assist participating communities in planning and implementing core strategies to defeat youth homelessness.
-It will provide local communities with resources that encourage community exchanges, training and the sharing of promising practices locally and nationally.
-Lessons learned each year will be combined with program partners’ existing experience to equip a growing network of communities with templates, tools and resources for community action to end youth homelessness.
+This component is focused on supporting two small or medium-sized communities per year to develop community plans to prevent, reduce and end youth homelessness.
+It provides local communities with resources that encourage community collaboration, exchanges and training.
+It links them with other communities and resources in order to share promising practices locally and nationally.
+Lessons learned each year are combined with program partners’ existing experiences to equip a growing network with templates, tools and resources for community action to end youth homelessness.

 Systemic Change to Public Policies on Youth Homelessness

-The public, local communities, all levels of government and the business sector have a role to play in ending youth homelessness.
-Municipal, regional, provincial/territorial and federal governments have a responsibility to take leadership on this issue.
-The existing patchwork of policies and programs across the country for youth experiencing homelessness is a barrier to adequately housing youth in Canada.
-Any young person must be able to access safe, secure, appropriate and adequate housing.
+All levels of government, the community and the corporate sector have a role to play in ending youth homelessness.
+Municipal, regional, provincial/territorial and federal governments have a responsibility to provide leadership on this issue.
+The existing patchwork of policies and programs across the country for youth experiencing homelessness is a barrier to preventing, reducing and ending youth homelessness and to adequately housing youth in Canada.
+Young people must be able to access safe, secure, appropriate and adequate housing.

-For example, the federal government has no policy framework on youth homelessness, despite the distinct causes of and solutions to the problem.
-Existing systems – including the child welfare, mental health, criminal justice systems and others – must be transformed and integrated to prevent, reduce and end youth homelessness.
+Currently the federal government has no policy framework on youth homelessness, despite the distinct causes of and solutions to the problem.
+Existing systems – including child welfare, mental health, criminal justice systems, and others – must be transformed and integrated to prevent, reduce and end youth homelessness.
 These systems need to work together to provide effective and seamless supports.
-A review of existing programs and policies through a “youth lens” can help to eliminate service gaps and unintended consequences.
+A review of existing programs and policies through a “youth lens” can help to eliminate service gaps.